Introduction | Singularity Gallery | JPG Files | TIFF Files | FITS Files | Conclusions | Links

 And this data appeared at the beginning of 2024 (normal photo):

-The most important "additional information" in the EXIF data of the TIFF files is the outside temperature and the humidity.
+The most important "additional information" in the EXIF data of the TIFF files is is in addition to the number of frames/exposure time the outside temperature and the humidity.
 Not even the filter is mentioned, as I discovered when I took a picture with a filter.
 All in all, what Vaonis delivers is poor!
-Apart from that, the number of stacked images in the EXIF data is 1 less than in the file name.
+Apart from that, the number of stacked images in the EXIF data is 1 less than in the file name or as it should be.

 For the FITS files, exposure duration, gain, and offset are stored as the most important observation data in the EXIF data: